panzi/numbers-c/README.md

 then in the combination step only look at those sets that are fully distinct to the current expression.

-The next optimization is to split each iteration into parts that can be executed in parallel on a multicore system.
+The next optimization is to split the expressions generated in the previous iteration into equally sized parts and combine them with all the previous expressions in parallel threads, one thread per CPU core.

-TODO: Write down how the task sizes (bounds) are calculated to be as fair as possible.

 ### Normalization Rules